MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 1. Select the **Configuration** symbol on your admin dashboard (landing page).
 2. Select **Survey Programs**.
 3. In the **Survey Cycles** section, toggle to the **Completed** tab.
-4. From the horizontal elipses in the program bar, select **Reopen Survey**.
+4. From the horizontal ellipses in the program bar, select **Reopen Survey**.

    :::image type="content" source="../../media/glint/setup/reopen-survey-v2.png" alt-text="Screenshot of the steps to take to reopen a survey window.":::